ircam-ismm/dotpi-tools/README.md

 - Select OS (operating system)
   - Choose `Rapsberry Pi OS (other)`
   - Choose `Rapsberry Pi OS Lite (64-bit)`
-  - For Raspberry Pi 3, you may need to separately download a non-legacy OS, and choose `Use custom`
+  - For Raspberry Pi 3, you may need to select `No filtering` or separately download a non-legacy OS, and choose `Use custom`.
 - Insert a new SD card in your computer
 - Select it as the storage